tomjoht/learnapidoc/_docs/documenting_api_endpoints/docapis_resource_endpoints.md

 ## Endpoint for surfreport API

-Let's create the Endpoints and methods section for our [fictitious surfrefport API](docapis_new_endpoint_to_doc.html).
+Let's create the Endpoints and methods section for our [fictitious surfreport API](docapis_new_endpoint_to_doc.html).
 Here's my approach:

 <div class="docSample">
 {% include_relative surfreport_endpoint.html %}